Why You Need a Domestic Violence Lawyer in San Diego

 Regardless of trial outcomes, it’s important for everyone to acknowledge that domestic violence is a serious problem, both nationally and within our San Diego communities.
 Both men and women can be victims of domestic violence, while children and the elderly are especially vulnerable to abuse.

-- On average, 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the United States—more than 12 million women and men over the course of a year
+- On average, 20 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the United States.
+That’s more than 10 million victims over the course of a year

 Domestic violence is also a significant issue in San Diego.
 The San Diego Domestic Violence Council reports:

-- 21,000 domestic violence calls and cases are reported to law enforcement in 2004
+- Over 17,000 domestic violence incidents are reported to law enforcement in the county every year.

 Chances are, a friend, neighbor, or loved one in your life has been a victim of domestic violence.